 Experiences

-The Rural Interprofessional Health Professions Summer Preceptorship is a rural immersion program for health professions students.
-It is a six-week, paid, full-time shadowing opportunity set in a rural Illinois community.
+The Six-Week Interprofessional Preceptorship is a rural immersion program for health professions students.
+Offered in collaboration with the IL AHEC Network, it is a six-week, paid, full-time shadowing opportunity set in a rural Illinois community.

 This program provides an opportunity for highly motivated students to learn in a real-world setting that promotes health professionals from different disciplines working together and supports learning through active and organized participation in the community.